Joey Lawrence (photographer): Halloween in Brooklyn Photo series

 Halloween in Brooklyn is a photo series Lawrence began in 2010 after finding himself at home in Brooklyn.
 He realized that the costumed people patrolling the neighborhood in search of candy might seem as strange to an outsider as anything he might have experienced in India.
 He decided to photograph the annual celebration as if he was experiencing it for the first time.

 Since 2010, he has returned Brooklyn to continue this series almost yearly.

 Other work

-Lawrence has photographed notable people including Robert DeNiro, Jessica Chastain, and Martin Sheen, and has worked with the US Army, the History Channel, National Geographic Channel, Canon Cameras, ACLU, Lavazza, Jose Cuervo, and charity: water.
+Lawrence has photographed notable people including Robert De Niro, Jessica Chastain, and Martin Sheen, and has worked with the US Army, the History Channel, National Geographic Channel, Canon Cameras, ACLU, Lavazza, Jose Cuervo, and charity: water.

-Lawrence did a period-correct photo shoot for National Geographic’s film, Killing Kennedy.
+Lawrence did a period-correct photo shoot for National Geographic's film, Killing Kennedy.

 The Lavazza Foundation and Slow Food contracted Joey L. to photograph their 2016 calendar, themed "From Father to Son" and showing two generations as they work and learn.